Skip to main content

 from lm_polygraph.utils.model import WhiteboxModel

-model = WhiteboxModel.from_pretrained(
+model = WhiteboxModel(base_model, tokenizer, model_path=model_path)

-1. Specify UE method
+1. Specify the UE method:

 from lm_polygraph.estimators import *

-ue_method = MeanPointwiseMutualInformation()
+ue_method = MeanTokenEntropy()

-1. Get predictions and their uncertainty scores
+1. Get predictions and their uncertainty scores:

 from lm_polygraph.utils.manager import estimate_uncertainty